-Hitz is the author of A Band Director’s Guide to Everything Tube: A Collection of Interviews with the Experts, and is in the process of putting out volumes of the trombone and oboe.
+Hitz is the author of A Band Director’s Guide to Everything Tuba: A Collection of Interviews with the Experts, and is in the process of putting out volumes of the trombone and oboe.
 His latest venture, Pedal Note Media, is a digital media company founded with former Boston Brass colleague Lance LaDuke.
 Pedal Note Media provides products and programs to educate, entertain, and inspire music teachers, players, and fans.
 This includes the Brass Recording Project, whose goal is to record all of the world’s great brass music.
 The first recording, Brass Recording Project: The Music of JD Shaw, was just released.

 In addition to being on the faculty at Gettysburg College, Hitz currently teaches at George Mason University.
 He was previously on the faculties of Virginia Commonwealth University and the Banff Center.